hashgraph/hedera-mirror-node/docs/design/integrate-reusable-services.md

 We can define a feature flag that will control which flow to be used (old mono code base or new reusable services code base).
 The deviation point will be inside `ContractCallService.doProcessCall`, where:

-- if the feature flag is enabled, we will call the new `TransactionExecutor.execute` method
+- if the feature flag is enabled, we will call the new `TransactionExecutor.execute` method.
+In the case of ContractDebugService invocation - the new `Tracer` type should be passed as an optional argument
 - if the feature flag is disabled, we will call the `MirrorEvmTxProcessor.execute` method

 After the new code base is fully integrated and tested, we will remove the old mono code base and the feature flag.